Dakaraia6799/04-hashopoly-lab/README.md

 ## Instructions

-1. Fork and clone this lab and run the test suite with the `rspec` command.
-Pay attention to the test suite for this lab.
-The instructions and comments are designed to help you get the tests to pass.
-2. The first test requires you to create a method called `#new_hash` that creates and returns a new, empty hash.
-3. The second test requires you to build a method called `#actor` that creates and returns a hash with a certain actor's name. *Read the test output by entering* `rspec` *—this is where you will find the necessary information for passing the test!*
-4. The next series of tests will require you to build methods that build up a nested hash, one layer (or "level") at a time, in a similar way to how we built our `epic_tragedy` hash in the previous lesson.
+The series of tests will require you to build methods that build up a nested hash, one layer (or "level") at a time, in a similar way to how we built our `epic_tragedy` hash in the previous lesson.
 Read the test output very carefully; it will guide you through building the necessary methods.
 Don't forget to return the hash, if necessary!
 At the end of the exercise, your multidimensional monopoly hash should look like this:

 ```ruby
 monopoly =  {